 9.7.4.2.
+Quantitative bias analysis for unmeasured confounding

-Quantitative bias analysis for unmeasured confounding covariates (eg, risk factors for progression to severe COVID-19 such as smoking or obesity).
+A quantitative bias analysis will be conducted to assess the potential magnitude of bias due to unmeasured confounding, including confounding by incompletely captured or missing covariates (eg, risk factors for progression to severe COVID-19 such as smoking or obesity).
 These analyses use informed estimates from the literature to identify the strength of unmeasured confounding that would be necessary to explain observed associations between the treatment (cohort membership) and outcomes (Schneeweiss 2006).